dniel/traefik-forward-auth0/README.md

 access a protected frontend configured in Traefik, a http call will be sent to this backend to validate that the user is a valid user.

+# Update Notes
+The version 2.0 configuration has some new fields that need to be set for the application to start up.
+See the page [Upgrade Notes](/docs/upgrade-notes.md) for information about compatability and upgrades between versions.
+The page [Configuration](/docs/configuration.md)  should have a update to date example for the latest version.

 # Features
 - Centralized auth mode for simple config via a shared authorization service.
 - Multiple-domain auth mode for more advanced multiple-domain/services configuration